 It's not yet clear if taking vitamins can lower the risk of getting heart disease or having a heart attack.
 What is known is that no vitamin can prevent heart disease if you don't control your other risk factors.
 These include a poor diet, smoking, high cholesterol and diabetes.

-Although earlier studies suggested that certain vitamins, such as vitamins C and E, may reduce your heart disease risk, larger clinical trials have not shown a benefit.
-The American Heart Association doesn't recommend taking vitamin C and E supplements as a way to prevent heart disease.
+Some studies suggest that certain vitamins, such as folic acid and vitamins C and E, may lower heart disease risk.
+But larger clinical trials haven't proved that.
+The American Heart Association and the U.S. Preventive Services Task Force don't advise taking vitamins to prevent heart disease.

-Most people who are generally healthy and get the nutrients they need from their diets don't need to take a daily vitamin.
-If you're concerned about your nutrition, talk with your doctor about whether taking a daily vitamin might be a good option for you.
+Most people who are healthy and eat a good diet don't need to take a daily vitamin.
+If you're worried about your nutrition, talk with your health care professional.
+Ask whether taking a daily vitamin might be good for you.

 The best thing you can do is to add healthy foods to your diet to help protect your heart.
 Eat vegetables, fruits, nuts, healthy oils, whole grains and at least two servings of fish weekly.
 Limit salt, added sugars, trans fats and saturated fats.

 - Vitamin, mineral and multivitamin supplementation to prevent cardiovascular disease and cancer: Preventive Medication.
 U.S. Preventive Services Task Force. https://www.uspreventiveservicestaskforce.org/uspstf/recommendation/vitamin-supplementation-to-prevent-cvd-and-cancer-preventive-medication.
 Accessed July 10, 2023.

 - Fairfield K, et al. Vitamin intake and disease prevention. https://www.uptodate.com/contents/search.
 Accessed July 10, 2023.